DonGateley/UWW/README.md

 I created this project as a place for people who might understand it and its possible importance in order to discuss it and perhaps eventually create the Origin Event and the framework for its use.

 Babylonians invented zero.
-Let's give it meaning.
+Let's give it meaning once and for all.

 The reason for calling it CAIN Space is obscure and probably won't last.
 A rationalization is "CMB As Inertial Name".
 Heavy sigh.